-Former United States and Costa Rica Men's National Team and LA Galaxy goalkeeper coach Ignacio Hernandez is in his third season as Cal Poly's assistant coach and goalkeeper trainer.
+Former United States and Costa Rica Men's National Team and LA Galaxy goalkeeper coach Ignacio Hernandez is in his fourth season as Cal Poly's assistant coach and goalkeeper trainer.

 In 2016, Cal Poly conceded the fewest goals of any Big West Conference program (21).
 During Hernandez's first season with Cal Poly in 2015, Wade Hamilton – who earned his second successive Big West Goalkeeper of the Year honor – was selected 61st overall by Portland Timbers in the 2016 MLS SuperDraft.
 As a team in 2015, Cal Poly shipped the third fewest goals (24) among Big West programs.

 Hernandez arrived at Cal Poly in August 2015 having spent the previous two years as the U-16 and U-18 goalkeeper trainer at Real Salt Lake AZ Development Academy.
 As part of one of U.S. Soccer's Development Academy programs, Hernandez groomed prospective players for both U.S. Soccer and Major League Soccer's Real Salt Lake, developing training sessions and organizing film review sessions.

 From June-July 2013 and as part of the CONCACAF Gold Cup, Hernandez served as U.S. Men's National Team goalkeeper coach under Jürgen Klinsmann.
 Working with international standouts such as Tim Howard (Everton F.C., Colorado Rapids) and Brad Guzan (Aston Villa F.C., Middlesbrough F.C., Atlanta United FC), Hernandez helped the U.S. to a fifth Gold Cup championship.